CDRT/docs/bios/settings/thinkpad/virtualization.md

 <details><summary>Enhanced Windows Biometric Security</summary>

-One of 2 possible states:
+Options:

-1. On - allows use of ‘Enhanced sign-in security’ for fingerprint and face authentication with Windows Hello.
+1. On - allows use of `Enhanced sign-in security` for fingerprint and face authentication with Windows Hello.
-2.	**Off** – does not allow Windows to use ‘Enhanced sign-in security’ for biometrics.
-Default. <br>
+2.	**Off** – does not allow Windows to use `Enhanced sign-in security` for biometrics.
+Default.

-    **Note**.
-This option is recommended for Windows 10 October 2018 Update and for Windows 10 version 2004 and earlier, which do not support this feature.
+!> Set to `Off` for Windows 10 October 2018 Update and for Windows 10 version 2004 and earlier, which do not support this feature.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|